 How to Choose the Best Pet Insurance for You

-Look for DiscountsCheck for multi-pet, military, spay/neuter, annual payment, and bundling discounts.
-(Learn additional ways to reduce your pet insurance costs.)
+Ask about multi-pet, military, spay/neuter, annual payment, and bundling discounts, and explore additional ways to lower your pet insurance costs.

 “I recommend pet owners understand different choices for percentage reimbursement, deductible levels if there are any waiting periods, and if there are any annual or per-incident maximums … Additionally, pet owners should review sample policies on the website to understand what is covered and what is excluded.
 Comparison tools help to highlight how provider coverage differs”